 My Experience Moving to Darlington, England

-Now, seven months in, needing more support than I’ve ever needed in my adult life, I had a community available to provide that support.
+Now, seven months in, needing more support than I’ve ever needed in my adult life, I had a small community available to provide that support.
 The life rafts I’d been putting effort into collecting were all there.
-Now, having to leave once more, I’m realizing I’m leaving a full community of people who I care for and who care for me.
+Now, having to leave once more, I’m realizing I’m leaving a community of people who I care for and who care for me.
 Just under seven months was what it took for me to turn a new place into somewhere that felt like home when I left.

 I’m incredibly grateful to those I’ve met who’ve invited me into their lives.
 None of it would have been possible without people willing to open their hearts to connecting with outsiders.
 But I also have to recognize that I did this too.
 It took effort and openness on my part.
 And it wasn’t just a chance of luck — I had a formula that I diligently followed.